 Hydroquinone is a skin-lightening agent.
-One property that makes this different from other topical treatments is its high absorption rate at 35-45%.
-In 2020 this was banned as an ingredient in over-the-counter skin products in the U.S. Other countries had banned this years ago.
+One property that differentiates this from other topical treatments is its high absorption rate of 35-45%.
+In 2020, this was banned as an ingredient in over-the-counter skin products in the U.S. Other countries had banned this years ago.
 It is available with a prescription, and of course, you would want to disclose to your dermatologist or doctor if you are pregnant or trying to become pregnant.

 While fragrance will appear on the ingredient list, the specifics of what this includes are protected by the FDA labeling laws under trade secrets.
-The International Fragrance Association has a list of ingredients used under the umbrella term “fragrance.”
+The International Fragrance Association lists ingredients used under the umbrella term “fragrance.”
 This list is compiled from all fragrance ingredients used in consumer goods by the fragrance industry’s consumers worldwide.
-As of July 2021, this list includes 3,999 ingredients.
+The 2022 edition of the IFRA Transparency List consists of 3,619 ingredients.
 Manufacturers are responsible for the safety of the ingredients they use in their products, and concerns have been raised around some of the classes of ingredients used in fragrance.

 Fragrance can include ingredients that are allergens, hormone disruptors, and phthalates.
 If you want to avoid fragrance, look for products labeled as “fragrance-free.”
-You should be aware that products labeled “unscented” may contain fragrance ingredients.
+You should be aware that ” unscented ” products may contain fragrance ingredients.
 This is because fragrance ingredients also include ingredients used to mask the unpleasant smell of other ingredients, even if they don’t give the product a noticeable scent.

 Parabens & Phthalates

 Parabens are preservatives that prevent mold and bacteria growth.
 Phthalates are widely used in everything from personal care products to plastics and are commonly included in fragrances.
 There is some controversy over the safety of these ingredients.